 Films // Coming up // Revolt, She Said: Daisies

 Revolt, She Said: Daisies

 Screening as part of Revolt, She Said: Women and Film after '68

 Boredom, bikinis and a blistering critique of the beauty myth.
-From its first seconds, Vera Chytilova’s (1929-2014) ever-fresh Daisies kicks wickedly against the pricks and feels as if it was made today.
+From its first seconds, Vera Chytilova’s (1929-2014) ever-fresh Daisies feels as if it was made today.